Snowy winter landscape through the window.

 Around 16% of household heat is lost through single glazed windows by way of heat transfer.

-Hence, by fitting WindowSkins (or any equivalent window insulation), it would be fair to say that the combined heat loss (through heat transfer and air leakage) can be reduced by around 19%.
+Hence, by fitting WindowSkins, it would be fair to say that the combined household heat loss (via heat transfer and air leakage) can be reduced by around 19%.

 Of course, this does depend on other factors such as the overall energy efficiency of the walls, floors, roof etc.